 Orpheus

-Orpheus (; also the title used in the UK) is a 1950 French film directed by Jean Cocteau and starring Jean Marais.
-It is the central part of Cocteau's Orphic Trilogy, which consists of The Blood of a Poet (1930), Orpheus (1950), and Testament of Orpheus (1960).
+Orpheus ( ; also the title used in the UK) is a 1950 French romantic fantasy drama film directed by Jean Cocteau and starring Jean Marais.
+It is the central part of Cocteau's Orphic Trilogy, alongside The Blood of a Poet (1930) and Testament of Orpheus (1960).
+Set in contemporary Paris, the film is a variation on the Greek myth of Orpheus and Eurydice, and is partially based on Cocteau's 1926 play of the same title.

 Plot

-Set in contemporary Paris, the story of the film is a variation of the classic Greek myth of Orpheus and Eurydice.
-The picture begins with Orpheus (Marais), a famous poet, visiting the Café des Poètes.
-At the same time, a Princess (Casares) and Cégeste, a handsome young poet whom she supports, arrive.
+Orpheus, a famous poet, visits the Café des Poètes.
+A Princess and Cégeste, a handsome young poet whom she supports, arrive.
 The drunken Cégeste starts a brawl.
 When the police arrive and attempt to take Cégeste into custody, he breaks free and flees, only to be run down by two motorcycle riders.
-The Princess has the police place Cégeste into her car in order to "transport him to the hospital".
-She also orders Orpheus into the car in order to act as a witness.
-Once in the car, Orpheus discovers Cégeste is dead and that the Princess is not going to the hospital.
-Instead, they drive to a chateau (the landscape through the car windows is presented in negative) accompanied by the two motorcycle riders as abstract poetry plays on the radio.
-This takes the form of seemingly meaningless messages, like those broadcast to the French Resistance from London during the Occupation.
+The Princess has the police place Cégeste into her car and orders Orpheus to come with her as a witness.
+Once in the car, Orpheus discovers Cégeste is dead.
+They drive to a chateau accompanied by the two motorcycle riders as abstract poetry plays on the radio.

 More details